-- 1. Enter the HDD Detect interface. - Menu>HDD>HDD Detect - 2.
-Click the Bad Sector Detection tab to enter the interface. - 3.
+- 2. Click the Bad Sector Detection tab to enter the interface. - 3.
 Select a HDD and click the Detect button to start detecting.

-Figure 13.
+Figure 12.
 22 Bad Sector Detecting

 - 4. You can click the Pause button to pause the detection and click the Resume button to resume the detection. - 5.
 If there is error information about the HDD, you can click the Error Info button to view the information.